In this article I’m going to summarize some well-known safety recommendations for installing a TV antenna outdoors.

 You’ll also need a pair of good-quality, rubber-soled shoes and clothing that’s not too loose.

 When it comes to safely installing TV antennas the cardinal rule is: don’t attempt ambitious outdoor installations alone.

-At the very least you’ll want to have someone on the ground whenever you work on the roof or ladder to assist with tasks or get help if something happens.
+At the very least you’ll want to have someone on the ground whenever you work on the roof or ladder to assist with tasks or to help if something happens.

 If you’re mounting your antenna on a mast of 20 feet or higher, you’ll need at least one additional person to assist with the installation.